jsam/fuseline/docs/for-developers/workers.md

 hold the actual :class:`Workflow` objects (including any attached policies) and communicate with a broker via a :class:`BrokerClient`.

+See :doc:`../getting-started/worker-package` for a walkthrough of packaging workflows as a separate repository that workers can install.

 ## Using ``ProcessEngine``

 ``ProcessEngine`` already implements the worker loop.
 It registers the